scala-tessella/ring-seq/src/main/paradox/usage.md

 ##  `Ring[A]` class

-An example class wrapping a sequence and keeping a mutable state of rotation and reflection.
+An example class wrapping a sequence and keeping mutable states of rotation and reflection.

 Thanks to the primitives available, it can be built in few lines of code: